 Foreign investors may remit overseas their lawful profits distributed by foreign-invested enterprises (FIEs) in accordance with the regulations on foreign exchange administration.
 There are no special restrictions regarding the movement of capital and currency exchange applicable to mining industry.

 The Chinese government has been trying to open up the nation to foreign investment.
 The Notice of the State Council on Several Measures for Expanding the Opening-up and Active Use of Foreign Investment, promulgated in January 2017, requires an easing of the restrictions for foreign investment with respect to oil shale, oil sand, shale gas and other unconventional oil and gas and mineral resources in the mining industry.
 The 2019 Negative List has removed some of the restrictions on foreign investment in the mining sector and the 2018 Negative List and the Catalogue of Industries for Guiding Foreign Investment (2017 Revision) were both repealed.
 The 2020 Negative List became effective on 23 July 2020, which has replaced the 2019 Negative List.
 As mentioned above, the 2020 Negative List made no revisions to the mining section provided in the 2019 Negative List.

 To establish a foreign-invested mineral exploration enterprise, investors should follow the Measures for the Administration of Foreign-Invested Mineral Exploration Enterprises.
-Upon approval of a project for the exploration or mining of mineral resources with foreign investment, the MNR will issue an exploration licence or a mining licence; when Chinese and foreign parties cooperate in a mineral resources exploration or mining project, the Chinese party should file the signed contract with the original licence issuing authority.47
+Upon approval of a project for the exploration or mining of mineral resources with foreign investment, the MNR will issue an exploration licence or a mining licence; when Chinese and foreign parties cooperate in a mineral resources exploration or mining project, the Chinese party should file the signed contract with the original licence issuing authority.48

 Other taxes to which an FIE is liable are the same as those that Chinese domestic enterprises should pay, such as corporate income tax, value added tax (VAT) and stamp duties.